 Installation of PYME on 64 bit Windows, OSX, or Linux¶

-PYME requires python (version 2.7) and a number of additional scientific packages.
+PYME requires python (version 2.7, 3.6, or 3.7) and a number of additional scientific packages.
 Although it is possible to install all packages individually, and then install PYME, by far the easiest way to get a system up and running is to install a pre-packaged ‘scientfic python’ distribution.
 Anaconda is one such distribution which is free for both academic and commercial use and includes extensive package management capabilities which allow us to easily distribute and update PYME on a variety of platforms.
 We currently provide compiled packages for 64 bit windows, OSX, and Linux.

 This is the recommended way of installing PYME in most circumstances.
 If you absolutely don’t want to deal with the command line there is also a completely graphical way of doing the installation.
 If you are looking to actively develop PYME or want to use it to control microscope hardware, see Installation for development or instrument control.

 The instructions here assume a clean anaconda install.
 If you already use anaconda for other work, consider installing PYME in a dedicated conda environment e.g. conda create -n PYME python=2.7 (see https://conda.io/docs/user-guide/tasks/manage-environments.html for details).
 The downside of this is that you will need to run source activate PYME before you can run any of the PYME programs.
 You might also not be able to associate files to open with dh5view or VisGUI on windows.

 Python-microscopy can either be installed on top of the full Anaconda distribution, or on top of a stripped down version, called Miniconda.
 We reccomend the later as it is less likely to result in dependency issues.
 Download and install Miniconda from https://docs.conda.io/en/latest/miniconda.html .
 Choose the 64 bit version of Python 2.7 for your prefered platform.